ttscoff/reiki/README.md

-Reiki, called with `r`, is a shortcut for running rake tasks with arguments.
+Reiki --- a bash function you can call with the command `r` --- is a shortcut for running rake tasks with arguments.
 No brackets, just spaces and commas (and colons to separate serial tasks).

 This is currently working wonderfully for me, but I'm open to pull requests and the project will develop further if my needs expand.